Mugdots/fvtt-token-action-hud-tormenta20/.github/README.md

 # Acknowledgements

 Thank you to the Community Helpers on Foundry's Discord who provide tireless support for people seeking help with the HUD.
+And Thanks to larkinabout to make token action hud 5e and token action template to help to configure and develop this module.

 # License